TAKE ACTION

 WHO SHOULD YOU CONTACT?

-HERE IS A LIST OF THE GEORGIA LEGISLATORS CURRENTLY OPPOSING THE CRD'S PROPOSED REDFISH REGULATION CHANGE:
+HERE IS A LIST OF THE GEORGIA LEGISLATORS, SENATORS AND HOUSE REPS:

 Representative Jesse Petrea